 - Some trips require special permits, particularly mountaineering expeditions in the Andes.
 These requirements are complicated & different for every country.

 - Refer to each countries page for details on the local currency.
 Current exchange rates can be found here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South America:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South America: